smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_model/ConvNeXt_EfficientNet.md

 The "__OPTIONS__" clause allows you to change the value of a parameter in the model.
 The definition of each parameter is as follows.

 - "image_col" : Sets the name of the column containing the image path.
 (DEFAULT: "image")
-- "batch_size" : The size of the dataset bundle read during one train.
+- "batch_size" : The size of the dataset bundle read during a single train.
 (DEFAULT : 16)

 __PREDICT USING Query Example__

-An example can be found in [Create Image Classification Model](/en/tutorials/thanosql_ml/classification/image_classification/).
+A sample PREDICT USING query can be found in [Create Image Classification Model](/en/tutorials/thanosql_ml/classification/image_classification/).

 ```sql
 %%thanosql